Water Tank Heaters: A Comprehensive Buying Guide

 Install an Insulation Blanket

-Want to check if your tank water heater is wasting energy?
+Want to check if your water storage tank heater is wasting energy?

 Try this simple test: place your hand on the outside surface of the tank.
 If it feels warm, your unit likely needs better insulation.

-Adding an insulation blanket or “jacket” can reduce standby heat loss and increase your savings, just like with energy-efficient units that come with thicker foam insulation.
+Adding an insulation blanket or “jacket” reduces standby heat loss and boosts savings.
+This is similar to energy-efficient units with thicker foam insulation.

 If you’re in the market for a new unit, look for one with a higher insulation value.
 R-24 is considered the best insulation value, and will help ensure that your water heater operates as efficiently as possible.